UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 I will mostly focus next week on fetching the information in the files to make clean files for enrichment analysis.

 I am pretty ahead of schedule and maybe I will use novel ways later to answer the research question: "are there isoforms/isoform-areas with unusually high pathogenic mutations.

+# 10.06.24

+Steps:
+1. Get data , uniprot contains mutation data, as well as isoform data but not the start and end data of the isoforms only the length of the isoforms.
+I have ensembl data which contains exon info for a given gene with chromosome, length, start and end data.
+I have working code to retrieve this data given a list of gene names and database IDs.
+2. Next I'll need to filter the relevant components of the data for plotting.
+The idea is to show on the Y-axis the number of pathogenic or highly-pathogenic missense mutations and on the x-axis show the isoform and/or the exon where the enrichment is located.